mattermost/docs/source/scale/high-availability-cluster.rst

 If you're using Postgres as the choice of database, we recommend the following configuration optimizations on your Mattermost server.

 The following configuration was tested on an AWS Aurora r5.xlarge instance of Postgres 11.7.
+There are also some general optimizations mentioned which requires servers of higher specifications.

 1. **max_connections**: If you are using read-replicas set reader connections to 1024, and writer connections to 256.
 If you are using a single instance, then only setting it to 1024 should be sufficient.
 If the instance of lower capacity than r5.xlarge, then set it to a lower number.
 Also tune the `MaxOpenConns` setting under the `SqlSettings` of Mattermost app accordingly.